digital-blueprint/relay-authorization-bundle/README.md

 and manage user groups as well as user/group access rights (_grants_) to arbitrary resources, where group and grant data is stored in a database.

-It integrates seamlessly with the [Relay API Server]([DBP API Server Template](https://packagist.org/packages/dbp/relay-server-template)).
+It integrates seamlessly with the [Relay API Server](https://packagist.org/packages/dbp/relay-server-template).

 Please see the [documentation](./docs) for more information.